AusClimateService/npcp/reports/phase1/phase1_report.md

 to identify the most appropriate bias correction methods and associated software.

-This report summarises the findings of the first phase of the intercomparison project, which focuses on univariate bias correction methods for three climate variables (daily minimum temperature, daily maximum temperature and daily rainfall).
+This report summarises the findings of the first phase of the intercomparison project, which focuses on the bias correction methods used by the institutions participating in the Australian Climate Service (CSIRO and the Bureau of Meteorology) for three climate variables (daily minimum temperature, daily maximum temperature and daily rainfall).
-Additional variables and more sophisticated multi-variate bias correction methods will be considered in subsequent phases of the project.
+Additional variables and bias correction methods from other institutions will be considered in subsequent phases of the project.

 ## 2. Participating bias correction methods